-7.1 Assessment of Potential Effects provides a basis for deciding whether to approve as proposed, modify, or reject the proposed disposal option and for defining environmental monitoring requirements.
-The "Impact Hypothesis" outlines the expected impacts of the dredging project and can provide the basis for management measures and for targeted monitoring requirements, which can be specified in the permit.
+7.1 The assessment of potential effects provides a basis for deciding whether to approve, modify or reject the proposed disposal option, and for defining environmental monitoring requirements.
+The impact hypothesis outlines the expected impacts of the dredging project and can provide the basis for management measures and targeted monitoring requirements which can be specified in the permit.
 The assessment involves three distinct activities:

-- .1 Summarizing the dredged material characteristics and comparing to the Action Levels (from section 5), which, along with the disposal site characteristics, provides a basis for developing Impact Hypotheses; - .2 Preparation of Impact Hypotheses, from which management measures and the monitoring program can be designed and specified in the permit; and - .3 Assess actual impacts by evaluating the Impact Hypotheses using the data collected during monitoring).
+- .1 summarizing the dredged material characteristics and comparing these to the action levels (refer to section 5) which, along with the disposal site characteristics, provide a basis for developing impact hypotheses; - .2 preparing the impact hypotheses from which management measures and the monitoring program can be designed and specified in the permit; and - .3 assessing the actual impacts by evaluating the impact hypotheses using the data collected during monitoring.

-7.2 The assessment of the potential for effects based on the lines-of-evidence developed during the comparative assessment should lead to a concise statement of the expected consequences of the selected management option(s), i.e. the "Impact Hypothesis".
+7.2 The assessment of the potential for effects based on the lines of evidence developed during the comparative assessment should lead to a concise statement of the expected consequences of the selected management option(s), i.e. the impact hypothesis.
 Impact assessment proceeds by establishing a hypothesis, or prediction, about the potential impact, and then testing it scientifically.
 An impact hypothesis is a prediction of the likely environmental impact of a given disposal event at a given disposal site.
-The assessment of potential effects should integrate information on the characteristics of the dredged material, disposal method, and the proposed site conditions, including potential pathways of exposure.
-It should comprise a summary of the potential effects on human health and ecological receptors, amenities and other legitimate uses of the sea, and should define the nature, temporal and spatial scales of expected impacts based on reasonably conservative assumptions (LC/LP 2007).
+The assessment of potential effects should integrate information on the characteristics of the dredged material, the disposal method, and the proposed site conditions, including potential pathways of exposure.
+It should comprise a summary of the potential effects on human health and ecological receptors, amenities and other legitimate uses of the sea, and should define the nature, and temporal and spatial scales of expected impacts based on reasonably conservative assumptions (LC/LP 2007).
 For complex dredging projects, formal risk assessment procedures can facilitate the evaluation of potential effects including problem identification, exposure assessment, effects assessment, and risk characterization (PIANC 2006a, 2006b).